Greetings stargazers and enthusiasts alike!

 That plan came to fruition on August 14th, 2017 as I departed Maryland and embarked on the 535-mile journey to meet him, his sister, and her husband (Molly and Sam).
 I arrived in Abingdon, VA (just across the border from TN) around suppertime.
 I had previously met Molly and Sam in Maryland last year when they came to visit Eric during one of his brief trips back from Lesotho.
 Sam is a mechanic and overall Volkswagen guru, employing his talents to his family’s operation, Autowerks.
 Molly is an artist in every sense of the word.
 Her many talents include pottery, drawing, and teaching to those interested in adopting her craft through her business, Dirtwerks Clay Studio.
 After some heartfelt reminiscing and catching up, we dined at a local favorite called “Bonefire Smokehouse BBQ”.
 The next stop on the journey would be at Eric’s parent’s house in Sevierville, TN.
 We wished Molly and Sam the best and I left them with a parting gift of some solar glasses and a promotional poster for the eclipse.
 A tentative plan to meet up with them again on the return trip was made.

-With the day of exploration only half in the books, we set out to meet Eric’s friend, Eddie, at the Greenbrier River trail.
-He arrived in a surplus HUMVEE, the likes of which I’ve never seen.
+With the day of exploration only half in the books we set out to meet Eric’s friend, Eddie, at the Greenbrier River trail.
+He arrived in a surplus HUMVEE, the likes of which I have never seen.
 We loaded up and I took advantage of the vehicle’s design to record video while standing in the back.
 Have a look:

 That evening we arrived back at Eric’s parent’s house where I was finally able to meet his mother, the sweet and loving Pam.
 She prepared an unforgettable meal of lasagna and chicken.
 I can only describe it as a meal fit for kings.
 Prior to dinner I was treated to a tour of Rick’s home library.
-I was thoroughly impressed with his collection of scientific journals, as well as a plethora of fossils and other archaeological artifacts.
+He maintains an impressive collection of scientific journals, as well as a plethora of fossils and other archaeological artifacts.
 The trip wasn’t complete without gazing into the Milky Way atop Clingmans Dome.

 – – http://imgur.com/a/ijSdM